jainam03/jainam03/README.md

 - 👋 Hi, myself Jainam.
-- 👀 I’m interested in Java, Python, Scripting, crptography & web development.
+- 👀 I’m interested in Java, Python, crptography & web development.
 - 🌱 I’m currently learning HTML-CSS-JS, React, Bootstrap and still counting... ;-)
 - 💞️ I’m looking to collaborate on projects which are productive to me as well as to other people too. 🙂
 - 📫 You can reach to me via discord.
 (Jainam#9492)